sundarsau/create-download-excel-using-phpspreadsheet/README.md

 # create-download-excel-using-phpspreadsheet
- Create and Download Excel file using PhpSpreadsheet.
+ Create and Download Excel files using PhpSpreadsheet.
 Install PhpSpreadsheet and use simple PHP code to create and download Excel file with the data from MySQL database.
+Visit my website – https://codehow2.com

 1) Download the repository from https://github.com/sundarsau/create-download-excel-using-phpspreadsheet
 2) Extract all the files in a folder under xampp/htdocs